-If the sending or receiving MTA only supports TLS 1.0, HES will use TLS 1.0 to communicate with the sending or receiving MTA.
+If the sending or receiving MTA only supports TLS 1.0, TMEMS will use TLS 1.0 to communicate with the sending or receiving MTA.

 The Administrator can use the following to identify the highest TLS version that their MTA supports:

 If the MTA can be accessed through the internet, the Administrator can use www.checktls.com website to check their MTA's TLS version.